LuisLACT10/demo_readme/readme.md

 # Demo of readme

-Im giving a small course on how to use git and github.
+I'm giving a small course on how to use git and github.